ninjapanzer/Mote/README.md

 # Installation

+## Windows

-1. Download this package and save and extract to your packages folder.
+1. Download this package, save, and extract to your sublime text packages folder.

 2. Download and install PuTTY, preferably the whole package.